datacarpentry/image-processing/episodes/03-skimage-images.md

 >
 > ![Su-Do-Ku puzzle](../data/sudoku.png)
 >
-> Your task is to turn all of the white pixels in the image to a light gray color,
+> Your task is to turn all of the white pixels in the image to a light gray colour,
 > say with the intensity of each formerly white pixel set to 64.
 > The results should look like this:
 >